If you are experiencing an emergency:

 National Suicide Prevention Lifeline: 1.800.273.8255

 24 hours, toll free

-A mental health emergency (crisis) occurs when an individual's mental or emotional condition results in behavior that constitutes an imminent danger to that individual or to another person.
-Mental health emergencies (crises) can be either Life threatening or Non-life threatening.
-In either case, emergencies should be taken very seriously and immediate attention is required.
+A mental health emergency (or crisis) occurs when someone's mental or emotional condition results in behavior that poses an imminent danger to that person or to someone else, whether that danger is life threatening or not.